tfsumon/byteboltsec-hugo-test/content/english/_index.md

   enable: true
   title: "Prevent Cybercrime Before It Happens"
   content: >-
-    Breachsense continuously monitors the web for mentions of sensitive company information such as account credentials, personal information, and others. your brand, staff personal information, and any other type of data leak.
-The moment such information is found anywhere on the web, we notify your security team, allowing you to respond instantly and prevent potential cybercrime.
+    Breachsense continuously monitors the internet for sensitive company information such as account credentials, employee details, leaked company data, session tokens, 3rd party data leaks, and more.
+When relevant information is identified, we notify your security team, allowing you to respond instantly and prevent potential cybercrime.

   prevent_points:
     - title: "Prevent Fraudulent Purchases"